sputnick-dev/saxon-lint/README.md

 As far as you have the prerequisites, this project is **cross-platform** (Linux, MacOsX/*BSD, Windows... ).

-The default XPath output display each result nodes on a separate newline, this is suitable for shell scripting to split results in an array (by example).
+The default XPath output displays each result nodes on a separate newline, this is suitable for shell scripting to split results in an array (by example).
 This feature is missing with `xmllint`.

 ### Main features